U.S. could overtake Saudi Arabia as

 WASHINGTON (AP) -- Mitt Romney abruptly moderated his foreign policy positions in this week’s debate on issues like ending the war in Afghanistan and averting another conflict in Iran, hoping to neutralize one of President Barack Obama’s main strengths with the election only two weeks away.
-But the move toward the political center comes with potential pitfalls.

 By abandoning several of his sharpest criticisms of Obama from the past several months, Romney risks upsetting some conservatives and reinforcing the allegation -- levied repeatedly by the president on Monday night -- that his positions lack conviction and leadership.